charlesmorgenstern/co2_examples/README.md

 getco2values(file) extracts the first 197 entries of co2 values into a vector.
 The input file is the output of loadfile().

-plotco2data() plots the first 197 of the co2 values alone.
+plotco2data() plots the first 197 entries of the co2 values alone.

 getquadfit() calculates a quadratic polynomial fit and returns an equation of the polynomial.